-We left Libya on a Friday night is a project about life inside a male underage refugee camp.
-The following pictures were taken in Augusta, Sicily (Italy) in the month of September 2014 inside a former school that hosted about 120 male kids who arrived in Sicily between May and September 2014.
-Along with the pictures you’ll find the article where I included the stories that the kids shared with me.
+We left Libya on a Friday night documents life inside a male underage refugee camp.
+The following pictures were taken in Augusta, Sicily, Italy in the month of September 2014 inside a former school that hosted about 120 male kids who arrived in Sicily between May and September of the same year.

 I keep looking at the time on my mobile.
 I’m in the room I rented for the rest of the week, it’s 3AM in the morning and I can’t sleep at all.

 The day before I received my permission to visit the camp as a photographer.
 I had been asking for this release for a month, but only one week before the end of September I got an answer from Augusta City Council where they said that they had accepted my request.
 I didn’t have many days left so after printing my permission, I grabbed my camera and everything I needed, called into a bed and breakfast and drove to this little city less than one hour away from my hometown.

 The idea of spending the rest of the week here started to seem like a big challenge.
 Over the past few weeks I had been reading all sorts of stories about people who crossed the sea to reach Europe.
 I knew that meeting these people and possibly hearing their stories face to face would have been a totally different experience.
 When all is said and done who was I to get into their lives with a camera after all that they had been through?
 I couldn’t stop thinking about the fact that this was all happening on the island where I live and it continuously passed through my mind whether I could measure up to a situation like that.